PaulKinlan/paul.kinlan.me/content/2017-07-06-progressive-progressive-web-apps.markdown

 available.

-Rendering the column data (i.e, what was in a feed) is the most important piece and this at the moment requires JavaScript on the client.
-If it has already been fetched and it is available then we can get this out to the user quickly but it can quickly become stale and if it is completely inline then our first render is at the mercy of the network.
+Rendering the column data (i.e, what was in a feed) is the most important piece and this at the moment requires JavaScript on the client for the first load.
+The system is set up to be able to render everything on the server for the first load but I chose not to block on the network.

-I will be looking at the merging of dynamic a bit more because if I can get out a full render from the server then this is a very compelling model in my eyes.
+If the data has already been fetched and it is available in the service worker then we can get this out to the user quickly even if it can quickly become stale.

-The code to render the content is pretty straight forward and follows the model described earlier and is entierly asynchronus, we render the header to the stream when the template is ready, then render the body contents to the stream which in turn may be waiting on content which when available will also be flushed to the stream and finally when everything is
+The code to render the content whilst being aysnc is relatively procedural and follows the model described earlier: We render the header to the stream when the template is ready, then render the body contents to the stream which in turn may be waiting on content which when available will also be flushed to the stream and finally when everything is ready we add in the footer and flush that to the response stream.

+Below is the code that I use on the server and the service worker.

 ```
 const root = (dataPath, assetPath) => {